Do I need probate:

 Do I need Probate?

 As soon as one class of asset requires probate, all assets have to be included, even if they are released prior to probate being granted.
+Please don’t get that wrong if you DIY!

 Many institutions will require a personal visit by the estate administrator, by appointment, for an in depth interview lasting around 45 minutes.
 Proof of identity will be required, along with the Will and other documentation.
 Do not just turn up expecting to sort things out on the spot, ring first and find out specifically what their requirements are.
-After the interview, most institutions will then pass everything on to their central Bereavement Department who may well have additional requirements.
+After the interview, most institutions will then pass everything on to their central Bereavement Department who may well have added requirements.

 Clearly, there is scope for reducing the need for probate by cutting the number of savings accounts.
 Bear in mind that it only takes one to require probate, and you have to go through the whole process for everything, not just the one requiring the grant.
 There are two dangers in combining accounts: